eerikson/audio-player/README.md

 * Fewer requests (3 requests)
 * We can design anything we want

-TNY developers' lives are made easier as well, because this uses:
+Developers' lives are made easier as well, because this uses:
 * NPM
 * Gulp
 * ECMAScript 6 (via Babel)